idjy/flutter_liquid_glass/README.md

 - [ ] Blurring
 - [ ] Scale transitioning
 - [ ] Color transition from transparent glass to solid color
+- [ ] Nuemorphic like effects - these are typically easily done with clever use of inner and outer shadows. putting a lighter inner shadow color facing the light source, and a shadow on the opposite side you get a convex button.
+Inverting the shadows gives you concave(button press)
 - [ ] Gooey Liquid / Surface tension pull effect.
 Save this for last as i dont think its all that important.

  <img src="https://github.com/user-attachments/assets/d03f71bd-356f-4004-bdff-98fec38fb8c9" width="300"/>